Coosanta17/Coosanta17/README.md

 I make Minecraft Java edition Datapacks (amateur) and do (failed) attempts on mods

-Languages I am fluent in are: English, Java, Grand Stave and Bass clef.
+Languages I am fluent in are: English, Java, Grand Stave and Alto clef.

 Languages I am learning are: JavaScript, Python, and Chinese.